cls-python/cls-luigi_paper/README.md

 ## Time and run savings

-Checkout th Jupyter Notebook `automl_pipelines/time_and_runs_analysis.ipynb` to see our how we calculated time and run saving using luigig's caching.
+Checkout th Jupyter Notebook `automl_pipelines/time_and_runs_analysis.ipynb` to see our how we calculated time and run saving using Luigi's caching mechanism.

 ## Experiment Hardware